Online Ngondro Retreat: Essential

 We are grateful to announce that Rinpoche plans to begin to teach based on Dzogchen texts and therefore, has decided to offer teachings on the Ngondro practices in 2020, particularly as an important foundational step and a prerequisite for those students interested in receiving Dzogchen teachings now and in the future.

 - There are no prerequisites and everyone is welcome to attend this 2-Part Ngondro Retreat, however, Rinpoche asks that all participants commit to attending the entire set of teachings, both Part 1 and Part 2.

-- Part 1 is available now as an online retreat that includes on-demand video and audio recordings of the teachings.
+- Part 1 and 2 are available now as an online retreat that includes on-demand video and audio recordings of the teachings.